UNICORE-EU/uftp-docs/source/user-docs/uftp-client/uftpc-manual.rst

     $ uftp ls -A "<oidc_token>" ...

-* If you explicitely DON'T want to send any authentication info, use ``-u anonymous``.
+* If you explicitly DON'T want to send any authentication info, use ``-u anonymous``.

 |usage-img| Usage